 November 2022 Implementation

-NAV CANADA anticipates a gradual and steady utilization of this innovative operation.
+NAV CANADA anticipated a gradual and steady utilization of this innovative operation.
 When in use, residents can anticipate that some eligible aircraft will use the new procedures, which reduces flying time and greenhouse gases while leveraging quieter continuous descent operations.

 As shared in consultation, some residents may observe changes to air traffic patterns: